ProvenanceAnalytics/kairos/StreamSpot/src/README.md

 streamspot=# alter table raw_data owner to postgres;
 ```

-## Instructions to run experiments on StreamSpot dataset
+## Running StreamSpot experiments
-Run the scripts below, then the reconstruction and detection results will be recorded in results.txt.
-Note: make sure your machine has enough memory (at least 64GB) to run the experiments.
+Run the commands below to obtain the reconstruction and detection results in `results.txt`.
+> Make sure your machine has enough memory (at least 64GB) to run the experiments.

 ```commandline
 conda activate kairos
 cd src